XiaoMi/chronos/chronos-client/readme.md

     <dependency>
       <groupId>com.xiaomi.infra</groupId>
       <artifactId>chronos-client</artifactId>
-      <version>1.0.0-thrift0.5.0</version>
+      <version>1.2.0-thrift0.5.0</version>
     </dependency>
     ```

 ## Usage
 Chronos-client provides two API, `getTimestamp()` and `getTimestamps(int)`.
 Client can request one or many timestamps for each RPC request.
-The allocated timestamp is persistent in server(actually in ZooKeeper), and we can guarantee that all the timestamps are globally strict monotonic increasing.
+The allocated timestamp is persistent in server(actually in ZooKeeper), and we can guarantee that all the timestamps are globally strictly monotone increasing.

     import com.xiaomi.infra.chronos.client.ChronosClient;